Frequently Asked Questions

 What are the benefits of the eLit Awards?

-As a brand new awards program, we are anticipating a very high level of interest for our inaugural year.
-Becoming a part of our first-ever awards program puts you on the leading edge of increasing the awareness of this flourishing format of digital publishing.
+As a unique and veteran eBook awards program, we experience a very high level of interest every year.
+Becoming a part of our awards program puts you on the leading edge of increasing the awareness of this flourishing format of digital publishing.
 For winners, the distinct payoffs include exposure for your title and the industry as a whole, personal satisfaction, and the prestige of accepting an award on behalf of your incredible book.

 What makes the eLit Awards unique?